Sino-Japanese vocabulary: Background

-Ancient China's enormous political and economic influence in the region had a deep effect on Japanese, Korean, Vietnamese and other Asian languages in East and Southeast Asia throughout history, in a manner somewhat similar to the preeminent position that Greek and Latin had in European history.
-For example, the Middle Chinese word for gunpowder, 火藥 ([xwa˧˥jak]), is rendered as hwayak in Korean, and as kayaku in Japanese.
-At the time of their first contact, the existing Japanese language had no writing system, while the Chinese had a written language and a great deal of academic and scientific information, providing new concepts along with Chinese words to express them.
-Chinese became the language of science, learning, religion and government.
-The earliest written language to be used in Japan was literary Chinese, which has come to be called kanbun in this context.
+Ancient China's political and economic influence in the region shaped the languages of Japanese, Korean, Vietnamese and other Asian languages in East and Southeast Asia throughout history in a manner comparable to Greek and Latin in Europe.
+The Middle Chinese word for gunpowder, 火藥 ([xwa˧˥jak]), is rendered as hwayak in Korean, and as kayaku in Japanese.
+At the time of initial contact, Japanese lacked a writing system, while Chinese had a long-established script and a great deal of academic and scientific information.
+Literary Chinese, known as kanbun, became the earliest written language in Japan, serving as the medium for science, scholarship, religion, and government.
 The kanbun writing system essentially required every literate Japanese to be competent in written Chinese, although it is unlikely that many Japanese people were then fluent in spoken Chinese.
-Chinese pronunciation was approximated in words borrowed from Chinese into Japanese; this Sino-Japanese vocabulary is still an important component of the Japanese language, and may be compared to words of Latin or Greek origin in English.
+Chinese pronunciation was approximated in words borrowed from Chinese into Japanese.

-Chinese borrowings also significantly impacted Japanese phonology, leading to many new developments such as closed syllables (CV(N), not just CV) and length becoming a phonetic feature with the development of both long vowels and long consonants.
+Chinese loanwords also reshaped Japanese phonology, introducing closed syllables (CV(N), alongside CV) and length becoming a phonetic feature with the development of both long vowels and long consonants.
 (See Early Middle Japanese: Phonological developments for details.)